 When a problem happens, it’s more likely than not that it’s not your fault.

 Unfortunately, the only way to get through this is to recognize that even though the issue isn’t your fault, it’s still your responsibility to fix it.

 If you don’t get the support you need, the government doesn’t care – only you do.

 Even though you didn’t cause the problem, it’s still your job to fix it because nobody else will do it for you.

 To protect yourself, do your best to make these calls when your thoughts are relatively clear and when you’ve got some time to spare.
 Most of these offices may have long hold times, broken voicemail systems, minimal control over who you speak to, and other challenges.

-Once you finish your call(or other task), be sure to reward yourself for getting it done.
+Once you finish your call(or other tasks), be sure to reward yourself for getting it done.